 Steel doors are installed between interior and exterior areas.
 They are also typically installed between houses and garages.
 Rarely are they installed in interior-to-interior spaces unless there is a great need for security or fire-block in one of those areas.

-Can I Have One Installed in a Residence?
+Can You Have One Installed in a Residence?

 Yes.
-Even though steel doors are most often associated with institutional applications (stores, schools, etc.), we are starting to see many more residences with them.
+Even though steel doors are most often associated with institutional applications (such as stores, schools, etc.), there are many more residences with them.